viper-010/Python_YT/23-List-Methods/23_Lists-methods_tutorial.md

 ---

 ## copy()
-Returns copy of the list.
+- Returns copy of the list.
 This can be done to perform operations on the list without modifying the original list.
+- The .copy() method creates a brand new, separate list in memory.
+It's a true copy.

+- In this case, colors and newlist would be two completely independent lists.
+Modifying the original colors list would have no effect on newlist.

 ### Example 1
 ```python